Genomic DNA Libraries, Construction and Applications

 How to Cite

 Zabarovsky, E. R. 2006.
 Genomic DNA Libraries, Construction and Applications.
-Encyclopedia of Molecular Cell Biology and Molecular Medicine.
+Reviews in Cell Biology and Molecular Medicine. .

 - Published Online: 15 SEP 2006

 By virtue of the powerful technology developed in molecular biology, it is possible to isolate any DNA fragment in the genome of an organism and, after reverse transcription, any transcribed gene in the form of a complementary DNA.
 The isolation (cloning) procedure involves the insertion of the DNA fragment into a vector, capable of replication in a microorganism, which allows production of large quantities of the DNA fragment for physical or biological analysis.
 Upon determination of the location in the genome from which the particular DNA fragment was derived, that fragment acquires the property of a DNA marker.
 Such DNA markers are a prerequisite for physical and genetic mapping of the genome of the organism.
 DNA markers are also of importance for the diagnosis of genetic diseases.
 DNA markers can be divided into several different classes depending on the way in which the markers were selected among the fragments of genomic DNA.
 Examples of such classes are anonymous, micro- and minisatellites, restriction fragment length polymorphism (RFLP) markers, and NotI linking clones.